SinnottTM/codeclan_w15_final_project_rw/README.md

   * Frequently visited or favorite places

+  * Umbrella Disability groupings (VI for visual impairment, ID for intellectual disability etc.)
-  * No disabling conditions/ for the sake of medical confidentiality but can include umbrella (VI for visual impairment, ID for intellectual disability etc.)
+   * NOTE: No specific disabling conditions for the sake of medical confidentiality but can include umbrella terms

+  * Medication information
-  * Medication information does not need to include exact medications (again, confidentiality concerns) but can include medication families (Anticonvulsants etc.) and form (Capsules etc.).
+   * NOTE: does not need to include exact medications (again, confidentiality concerns) but can include medication families (Anticonvulsants etc.) and form (Capsules etc.)).

   * Certain medications may require certain considerations (injections cannot typically be taken in a public setting outside of a crisis-situation, for example)